 - Take a sharp, clean, disinfected knife with rubbing alcohol.

-- Select a healthy branch that is free from infections and diseases from your old Jade plant.
+- Select a healthy branch free from infections and diseases from your old Jade Plant.

-- Choose a 3-4 inches long branch and cut the stem below a leag node at a 45-degree angle with the help of the knife.
+- Choose a 3-4 inches long branch and cut the stem below a leaf node at a 45-degree angle with the help of the knife.

 - Cut the bottom leaves of the stem up to 1.5 inches and snip off any flowers or buds.

 - Place the cut stem in a dry and warm place for at least a week or two until the cut wound is dry, and dust the open wound with rooting hormone to avoid any further disease and infections.